bitagoras/xtype/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/bitagoras/Universal-Binary-Notation/master/figures/UBN_count.png"></p>

-Other than for data in text formats no stop symbols can be defined for binary elements since the whole value range is reserved for the binary data.
+Other than in data of text formats no stop symbols can be defined for binary elements since the whole value range is reserved for the binary data.
 Therefore the size of the data must be determined by the parser from information stored in front of the data.
 The size of basic data types are given in the type table.
 In case of structs or arrays the number of bytes have to be added or multiplied accordingly.

 ## Types